 Gabapentin has long been thought to be a safe medication with no potential for abuse, but recent findings suggest otherwise.

-People who take gabapentin may also abuse other drugs, such as cocaine.
+Not only does gabapentin have abuse potential on its own, but people who take gabapentin are also likely to abuse it with other drugs, such as cocaine.

 Abusing more than one substance at a time increases risks and side effects, and there are several reasons a person might abuse cocaine and gabapentin together.